Here’s Your Fifth Third Bank Routing Number

-Can Banks Have Multiple Routing Numbers?
+Banks Can Have Multiple Routing Numbers

 As you’ve just seen, yes they can.
-The number of routing numbers a bank uses depends on factors such as the size of the bank — big banks like Wells Fargo and Citibank are good examples — and the regions it operates in.
+The number of routing numbers a bank uses depends on factors such as the size of the bank — big banks like Wells Fargo and Citi are good examples — and the regions it operates in.
 Some banks also acquire multiple routing numbers through mergers.

 How Do You Find a Routing Number on a Check?